What is a T2 document?

 A T2 document is used to transport Union goods within the European Union (EU).
 This arrangement allows companies to transport Union goods between two locations within the customs territory of the EU through a country or territory outside the EU without changing the customs status of the goods.

 Using a T2 document offers several advantages, including saving time by eliminating waiting times at EU borders due to crowding.
 In addition, no import duties need to be paid at the border of EFTA countries, saving costs.
-An additional advantage of the T2 document is that it allows multiple export shipments to be listed on a single document, simplifying the administrative process.
+An additional advantage of the T2 document is that it is possible to list multiple export shipments on a single document, simplifying the administrative process.

 What happens if a T2 document is not submitted correctly or on time?